Neo-Oli/termux-volume-bar/README.md

 ```

-Use arrow keys to move volume bar
+Use arrow keys to move volume bar, use `q` to exit

 ## Requirements